Last updated on August 3, 2022 by

 What Is A Lean Startup Plan?

-A lean startup plan, or lean plan, is a type of business plan that highlights the key elements of a business concept instead of providing comprehensive details of each and every aspect of the company.
+Having a business plan is, well, good planning!
+A lean startup plan should highlight the key elements of a business concept instead of providing comprehensive details of each and every aspect of the company.

 It can help you sidestep many of the hurdles business plans often pose, such as complexity, time to assemble, and a static nature.
 No business plan should be static—whether traditional or lean—as both are evolving documents and should be reviewed and updated regularly.